 Advanced computing?
 No matter how complex a program or application, how large the memory or how fast the internal clock of a processor or digital circuit, in essence we are still dealing with a computer being a relatively simple switching machine.
 The buidling blocks of these switching machines are the simplest of simple switching devices: binary switches.
 This is curious, as virtually no process in the real world (including mathematics) is a binary process.
 Almost every concept we deal with has multiple possible states.

-If you are one of those people who have an innate curiosity and wonder how things can be different, you have come to the right place.
+If you are one of those people who have an innate curiosity and wonder how things can be done differently, you have come to the right place.
 You probably have heard many times that current digital technology is binary.
 Why not ternary, you may wonder.
 Or why not a 256 state logic?
-What would non-binary logic mean?
+What would non-binary logic mean or look like?
 Find out here and on related web sites.

 Ternarylogic LLC is an R&D company that develops Intellectual Property (IP) in non-binary machine logic and switching technology.